-At this time it is unknown how many projects will receive water service “go-aheads” annually once the moratorium is lifted.
-For the 10 years prior to the moratorium, between 27 and 65 single-family projects received water service per year, depending upon whether San Luis County allowed a growth rate of 1% or 2.3% respectively.
+- For the 10 years prior to the November 2001, between 27 and 65 single-family projects received water service per year, depending upon whether San Luis County allowed a growth rate of 1% or 2.3% respectively.

-For a rough idea of how many years you may have to wait, divide your position number by 27 (for 1%) or 65 (2.3%) and add the length of the moratorium.
+- For a rough idea of how many years you may have to wait, divide your position number by 27 (for 1%) or 65 (2.3%) and add the number 13.

 The County will not process a building permit for any project that does not have water.
-Although it appears that the County will continue to annually set aside a number of building permit allocations for Cambria (they set aside 1% for each yer from 2002 to 2004), that does not mean the entire number of building permit allocations will automatically be issued Intent to Serve letters when the moratorium is lifted.
+Although it appears that the County will continue to annually set aside a number of building permit allocations for Cambria (they set aside 1% for each yer from 2002 to 2004), that does not mean the entire number of building permit allocations will automatically be issued Intent to Serve letters.
 Only the CCSD Board of Directors can set the annual number of Intent letters for water service.

 Why would someone not accept his or her Intent to Serve letter?

 Accepting an Intent to Serve letter means the applicant must meet a number of requirements with considerable financial commitments and time deadlines.